 At Georgetown College we understand the ecological model of health -- that, although healthy lifestyles require self-responsibility, one’s environment strongly impacts what people do.
-The HLL Scholars program enables select students to gain experience in health promotion and leadership that will add further value to their exceptional Georgetown College liberal arts education
+The Wellness Advocates program enables select students to gain experience in health promotion and leadership that will add further value to their exceptional Georgetown College liberal arts education

 - Maintain active and ongoing membership in the Kinesiology and Health Studies (KHS) or Athletic Training (AT) Club, student-led organizations which provide leadership, experiential learning, and networking opportunities;

 - Complete a preceptorship, internship, or clinical experience as part of the coursework required for the major.
 The KHS department has established sites for all careers so that HLL scholars can earn college credit while building their professional resumes;

 - Maintain a 3.0 GPA.

 Wellness Advocates are able to:

 - Enroll in a dedicated Freshman Seminar section for HLL Scholars;

 - Attend guest lectures by speakers in their field;